LtqxWYEG/ShitStuckToYourMouse/README.md

 Usage:
 - Run main.pyw for a heavily configurable, nice sparkle effect with velocity and gravity. (not optimized)
 - ^--- "Do it!" - Palpatine
+- Other possibilities:
+ - Display color under mouse cursor
-- Run clock.py for a clock beneath your cursor. (optimized)
+ - Display a clock
-- Run color.py for RGB values of the pixel.
-Also draws a 40x40 square, filled with the color for visibility.
-- Run picture.py to have a stupid python image follow your mouse.
+ - CPU usage
+ - RAM usage
+ - Both/All
+ - An image
 - The other programs are inferior.
 (Like, literally every other)